tjwaterman99/getcohorts/README.md

 ```

-For more details on using the service, you can read the documentation and API reference.
+More details on using the service are available on the documentation site.

 - [Documentation](http://docs.getcohorts.com)
 - [API Reference](http://api.getcohorts.com)

 ## Quickstart

 GetCohorts provides a web service at `http://api.getcohorts.com` that you can use for testing.
 But that service runs on Heroku's free tier, and can occasionally have slow response times.

 We recommend that you deploy GetCohorts yourself.

 The easiest way to deploy GetCohorts is with docker.